-Venezuelan opposition seeks unofficial July 16 vote on Maduro plan
+Venezuela opposition challenges Maduro with unofficial referendum

 Maduro, 54, Chavez's unpopular successor, says the assembly is the only way to bring peace to Venezuela after the deaths of at least 84 people in and around anti-government unrest since the start of April.

+"The people have a right to vote and the people will vote on July 30, rain or shine!"
+Maduro said to cheers during a speech at an open-air event on Monday with candidates to the new assembly, during which he also prayed and danced.

-But opponents says it is a ruse to consolidate the ruling Socialist Party's grip on power and to avoid a conventional free election that opinion polls show Maduro would lose.
+Opponents say Maduro's plan is a ruse to consolidate the ruling Socialist Party's grip on power and avoid a conventional free election that opinion polls show he would lose.

+Critics also accuse the government of threatening people with layoffs or loss of state-provided homes if they do not vote.
+Maduro on Monday urged state workers to participate, saying for instance that every single employee of state oil company PDVSA should cast a ballot.

-The next presidential election is due by the end of 2018, but protesters have been demanding it be brought forward, even as Maduro's opponents worry about how free and fair such a vote would be.
+The next presidential vote is due by the end of 2018, but protesters have been demanding it be brought forward, even as Maduro's opponents worry about how free and fair such a vote would be.

-The two highest-profile potential opposition candidates for a presidential election are Henrique Capriles, who has been barred from holding office, and Leopoldo Lopez, who is in jail.
+The two highest-profile potential opposition candidates for a presidential election are Capriles, who has been barred from holding office, and Leopoldo Lopez, who is in jail.

-Opposition protesters also want solutions to a crushing economic crisis, freedom for hundreds of jailed activists, and independence for the opposition-controlled National Assembly.
+Opposition protesters also want solutions to a crushing economic crisis, freedom for hundreds of jailed activists, and independence for the National Assembly.

 Maduro, a former foreign minister who was narrowly elected in 2013 after Chavez's death from cancer, says protesting opponents are seeking a coup with U.S. support.